- Wenn du dich für eine Auswahl entscheidest, wird die Seite komplett aktualisiert.

 Tonie was still leading the remainder of the family when in 2009 everything changed dramatically when Amboseli, Kenya, was hit by the worst drought in living memory.
 Even the very old Maasai men and women could not remember a worse year.
 More than 80% of their cattle died.
 The wildlife suffered as well— 83% of the wildebeests, 71% of the zebras, 61% of the buffaloes, and 25% of Amboseli’s elephants died.

 There simply wasn’t enough food for the animals.
 Although there is always water in Amboseli, fed from Kilimanjaro, but with no rain there was little or no vegetation.
 Most of the calves born in 2008 and 2009 died.
 Even more tragically many of the older females died.
 All but two of the big adult females over 50 perished.
 Tonie was one of the older females who disappeared – presumably from poaching because she had long, thick tusks.
 Her family suffered a great loss of a skilled and wise leader.

-Photo and text credit: Cynthia Moss, Amboseli Trust For Elephants & Elephant Voices
+Photo credit and text: Cynthia Moss, Amboseli Trust For Elephants & Elephant Voices